mohammed-ahsan/watchparty/readme.md

 # Watch Party
-#### A simple self-hosting NodeJS web-app to stream and controll large videos with multiple viewers.
+#### A simple self-hosting NodeJS web-app to stream and control large videos with multiple viewers.